Shopping Links

 But when his true self is unlocked in the midst of a terrorist attack, can Lelouch again take the Rebellion from a ragtag band of cornered terrorists to a force that can stand against the unchallenged might of the Britannian Empire and the Emperor's unstoppable Knights of the Round, now lead by Suzaku?

-Code Geass R2, the two-season continuation of Code Geass, is 75% marketing-driven filler and does everything it can to try and screw a spectacular series up.
+Code Geass R2, the two-season continuation of Code Geass, is 75% marketing-driven filler and does everything it can to try and screw up a spectacular series.
 It very nearly succeeds, but the quality of the foundation is enough to keep the filler watchable and the eventual conclusion pulls everything back together for a worthy finale.

 What went wrong?
 Presumably, Code Geass was so successful that the order came down to move it to a prime timeslot, add an extra season, and milk every last drop of commercial value out of it.
 The result is a litany of cheap attempts to make the series more marketable, as if the shameless flogging of Pizza Hut wasn't bad enough.
 (Though after a literal billboard early on, the blatant plugs are actually less frequent than before.)
 The bright side is that, once the finale finally arrives, it's an appropriately gripping Lelouch-fueled spectacle.

-In the interim, the variety of ammunition R2 employs in the ongoing attempt to shoot itself in the foot (no, both feet) is impressive.
+In the interim, the variety of ammunition R2 employs in the ongoing attempt to shoot itself in the foot (really, both feet, then the head) is impressive.

 The most obvious thing it does wrong is not ending as soon as it starts.